SoumenITMO/employee/README.md

 			1. Make a database for "EmployeeTask"

-			2. Import .sql file from "DB_SQL" folder
+			2. Import .sql file from "DB_SQL" folder which is located in root of the project.

 			3. Please clone the project in a local system